Chicken Roosts, you would think that there isn’t much to write about regarding roosting perches, right?

 They will turn around periodically to rest on the other side of their brain.

 Subordinate hens will also get the lower (less desirable) perches for the night.

-It’s preferable for hens to roost rather than pile on the floor.
-The floor of the hen house is not a particularly sanitary place and any little critters such as mice can nibble at chickens’ toes!
+Hens should roost rather than pile on the floor.
+The henhouse floor is not a particularly sanitary place, and any little critters such as mice can nibble at chickens’ toes!

 How to Build a Chicken Roost